Grow Your Kids, Not Just Your Garden: Simple Tweaks for a Growth-Focused Home Environment

 “Wow, I can’t believe how much progress you’ve made with your reading!
 You’re doing such a great job sounding out words and understanding the story.
 I’m so proud of you!”

-See also Grow Up, Dad!
-Modeling Growth Mindset for Your Kids
+See also Grow Your Kids' Minds with These Witty Words: Growth Mindset Language for Kids

 By celebrating their growth milestones, you’re showing your child that you value their efforts and are proud of their accomplishments.
 This can help them develop a growth mindset, which is essential for long-term success.